Mihály Károlyi: Foreign policy

 For their part, the neighboring countries used the so-called "struggle against communism", against the capitalist and liberal government of Count Mihály Károlyi.

-During the rule of Károlyi's pacifist cabinet, Hungary lost control over approx. 75% of its former pre-WW1 territories (325 411 km2) without armed resistance and was subject to foreign occupation.

 The lines would apply until definitive borders could be established.
 Under the terms of the armistice, Serbian and French troops advanced from the south, taking control of the Banat and Croatia.
-Czechoslovakia took control of Upper Hungary and Carpathian Ruthenia.
+Czechoslovak forces took control of Upper Hungary and Carpathian Ruthenia.
 Romanian forces were permitted to advance to the River Maros (Mureș).
-However, on 14 November, Serbia occupied Pécs.Breit J. Hungarian Revolutionary Movements of 1918–19 and the History of the Red War in Main Events of the Károlyi Era Budapest 1929. pp. 115–116.
+However, on 14 November, Serbia occupied Pécs.

 Many citizens thought that Károlyi could negotiate soft peace terms with the Allies for Hungary.
 Károlyi headed the Provisional Government from 1 November 1918 until 16 November, when the Hungarian Democratic Republic was proclaimed.
 Károlyi ruled Hungary through a National Council, transformed into the government that consisted of his party in alliance with the large Hungarian Social Democratic Party and the small Civic Radical Party led by Oszkár Jászi.

 Additional trouble for the new government occurred over the question of the armistice.
-Austria-Hungary had signed the lenient Armistice of villa Giusti (close to Padua, Italy) with the Allies on 3 November 1918.
+Austria-Hungary had signed the Armistice of villa Giusti (close to Padua, Italy) with the Allies on 3 November 1918.
 Since Hungary was now independent, some in the Cabinet argued that Hungary needed to sign a new armistice.
 Against his better judgement, Károlyi agreed to this idea, and had Hungary sign in November 1918, a new armistice with the Allies in Belgrade with the Allied Commander in the Balkans, the French General Louis Franchet d'Esperey.